Big-Life-Lab/PHES-ODM/metadata.md

     - `online`: An online sensor
     - `lab`: Offline laboratory analysis
-    - `handheld`: A handheld measurement analyzer.
+    - `hand`: A handheld measurement analyzer.
-    - `atlineAnalyzer`: An atline analyzer with sampler.
+    - `atline`: An atline analyzer with sampler.
     - `other:` An other type of measurement instrument.
 Add description to instrumentTypeOther.

 -   **typeOther**: Description of the instrument in case it is not listed in instrumentType.